jpadial15/ALEXIS_pipeline/README.md

    ```

 3. Modify the data config file.
    In the home directory of the repository, change the values of home directory, jsoc email.

+License: Noncommercial use permitted under the Polyform Noncommercial License.
+Commercial use is reserved exclusively by the author (jpadial15).
+Contact for licensing: alexissolarflarecatalog@gmail.com